jgmy/daltonaid/README.md

 ## Running the tests

 This app can build its own icons.
 You can do so by uncommenting the createIcon lines at the end of setup().
-You'd probably need changing Sketch permissions on Sketch Properties in order to give write access to your external storage.
+You'd probably need changing Sketch permissions on Sketch Properties and/or AndroidManifest.xml in order to give write access to your external storage.
 Access to external Storage is needed for saving icons only.

 ## Built With